 Root and Module keys reside in HSM while Base key pair reside in the DB encrypted by Module keys.
 All references (aliases) containing metadata of keys are present in

 The keys are identified as tuple of

-applicationId): Typically, module name e.g. REGISTRATION.
+applicationId): Typically, module name e.g.

 referenceId): Specified only for Base keys (except SIGN*).
 Eg.